Have you ever seen a giant red hermit crab? Me neither until, well, one day I did! I got some great photos, so read on.

 We went out on the boat yesterday, my son and I, and ended our day at Three Sisters, which is a group of three islands in the Indian River backwaters.
 The tide was coming in so there was no sand showing, but it was shallow enough to walk and search for shells.
 We were the only ones there until a pontoon boat with a family aboard pulled up as we were leaving.

 While walking the shallows, I came across this rather large shell.
 It was moving so I figured a hermit crab was inside, but I could see something red and the hermits I see are never red.
 The shallow water was very murky.
-I didn’t have a clear view, so thought maybe it was a living shell.
+I didn’t have a clear view, so thought maybe it was a living mollusk.
+Horse conchs are this color.
 I had to investigate.

 Some conchs can be brightly colored like the horse conch I once found.
 That was my best guess … until I picked it up!